 It's not hard to tell if you have issues with your anger.
 You might find yourself lashing out at people without even realizing your behavior until later, or you might react in a way that frightens even yourself.

 Individuals who are short-tempered are believed to have a generally low tolerance for frustration, which basically means they have the idea that they don't deserve the frustration they're experiencing.
 Perhaps it's an inconvenience or annoyance over an issue that really isn't a big deal.

 Even though everybody handles their anger differently, there are some factors that might make a person more aggressive and angrier than another, including:

-Both face-to-face and online counseling is effective in treating problems with anger.
-While the former method of therapy can be very costly and inconvenient, online therapy allows you to work straight from your home with an online therapist at a time that’s convenient for you, all while saving money.
+Both face-to-face and online counseling are effective in treating problems with anger.
+While the former method of therapy can be very costly and inconvenient, online therapy allows you to work straight from your home with an online therapist at a time that's convenient for you, all while saving money.

 During your time with an online counselor, you will learn different techniques and approaches to managing your anger.
 Some of these include:

 When your personal relationships begin to be affected by your anger, or you start to experience physiological effects from your anger, it's time to seek professional help.
 Find an online therapist to work with you and help you better manage your anger.

 This article may be freely distributed in its entirety in any e-zine, newsletter, blog, or website as long as the website links remain intact, unchanged, and are included, in their entirety, with every reproduction.